CrossTheRoadElec/Phoenix5-Examples/HERO C#/HERO FRC Control/readme.md

 For example, a device can calculate the feed-forwards and target positions of a single complex mechanism such as a multi joint arm or swerve drivetrain.
 Then, directly update the involved Talon SRXs without involving the roboRIO.

-Different platforms have different languages, toolchains, debugging-features, performance metrics, etc.  This example focuses on the HERO control board, but this method could be used with anything that can link Phoenix.
-Additionally developers can port the open source Phoenix-netmf repository.
+Different platforms have different languages, toolchains, debugging-features, performance metrics, etc.
+This example focuses on the HERO control board, but this method could be used with anything that can link Phoenix.
+User should also considering linking Phoenix into their custom Linux solutions (RaspPi, NVidea Jetson, etc.).

 RoboRIO still sends the FRC-specific enable, ensuring safe operation of these motor controllers.